 If people feel like they are going to be 'hit' on for something more than just dancing, they will likely not return.
 If people feel like they are being avoided because of their appearance, skill, or age - they will likely not return.
 If dancers are drunk or unsafe, people will not return.
 Our community loses in the process.

 NO HARD LIQUOR

 Hard liquor is not allowed at SBF.
 If you are drunk or spotted with hard liquor, you will be asked to leave until you are sober and have disposed of the liquor.

 NO LIFTS UNTIL LATER IN THE EVENING

-Our dances tend to be crowded earlier in the evening.
-Please do not do lifts until later in the 2nd set of the evening, and only if you and your partner are experienced and have consented.
+Our dances tend to be crowded.
+Please do not do lifts until the floor has cleared down and few people remain, and only if you and your partner are experienced and have consented.
 If a host feels that your lifts are endangering any of our dancers, or if your partner appears to be in distress, we will ask you to stop doing lifts or ask you to leave at our discretion.

 INFORM YOUR HOST OF UNSAFE DANCERS